ImperialCollegeLondon/fair-data-repository/docs/index.md

     the frontend.
 - Docker and Docker Compose are used to manage the services required to run the application, namely the database, OpenSearch, Redis and RabbitMQ.
-- `invenio` - is a command line that can be used to interact with some Invenio components.
+- `invenio` - is the core application of InvenioRDM.
+Whilst a few operations require invoking it directly it mostly called indirectly via `invenio-cli`.
 It is installed within the virtual environment managed by `pipenv` so must be invoked via `pipenv run invenio`.

 ### `invenio-cli`

-As mentioned above `invenio-cli` is the primary tool for managing the project and most operations are performed by invoking it.
+As mentioned above `invenio-cli` is the primary tool for managing the project in development and most operations are performed by invoking it.
 It's main subcommands are sumarised below:

 - `invenio-cli install` - Installs the project and its dependencies.
 Creates the virtual environment if necessary, syncs the dependencies with Pipfile.lock, builds the